Sundas1997/plotter/README.md

 ## Run the project

-Execuet the following commands to run the project:
+Execute the following commands to run the project:

 ### npm install (to install dependencies)
 ### npm start (to start the development server)